jdarling/MongoMQ/examples/webserver/readme.md

 Make sure you run npm install in the webserver root folder to install the dependencies required to run Steven's code.

+In a command window run the examples/webserver/services/dao.js file: node dao

 You can open the application stack in WebMatrix and run it, or you can simply run: node server